 - Progesterone (P4) – low P4 is a common concern for peri-menopausal women

 - Cortisol (Stress + anti-inflammatory hormone from our Adrenal Glands)

 - High Protein and (good) dietary Fats.

-About Copper (Cu): Copper is regarded as an essential trace ‘heavy metal’.
+About Copper (Cu): Copper is regarded as an essential trace heavy metal.
 As Copper actively antagonises other nutrients it must be in balance with these nutrients for optimal body functioning.

-Once copper is in excess and too dominant in relation to zinc, it can exert what Baratosy (2005) describes as an ‘anti-nutrient’ – or toxic metal influence.
-High copper levels restrict the absorption and utilisation of zinc (particularly), iron, magnesium, Vitamins B3, 5, and 6, B12; Vitamins C and E, and certain trace elements.
+Once copper is in excess and too dominant in relation to zinc, it can exert what Baratosy (2005) describes as an ‘anti-nutrient’ – or toxic heavy metal influence.
+High copper levels restrict the absorption and utilisation of zinc (particularly), iron, magnesium, Vitamins B3, 5, 6 and B12; Vitamins C and E, and certain trace elements.